Porges/Porges/src/pages/interruption-testing.md

 The same technique could be used in (for example) Rust, to ensure that containers are “panic-safe” when a type is cloned a certain number of times.

-## Testing for recoverability of message processing services
+## Example 2: Testing for recoverability of message processing services

 This is another place that I have used the technique.
 In this case we have a service that processes messages from a queue and produces some form of output.